ChalmersGU-AI-course/shrdlite-course-project/README.md

 xxx (how your A* planning heuristics work, and where in the code we can find it)

+The implementations of all heuristics can be found in the file `Heuristic.ts`.

 ### IDA\*

 Iterative Deepening A\* was also implemented.
 It does take longer time but still finds the optimal solution.
 The advantage lies in using less memory.
 In order to use IDA\* instead of A\*, one has to change it in `Planner.ts` at line 62.